Arizona won't give Trump extensive voter registration info

 Arizona Secretary of State Michele Reagan has done an about-face and now says the state won't provide extensive voter registration information to the Trump administration.

-In a statement Monday evening, Reagan said the Presidential Advisory Commission on Election Integrity's request "could implicate serious privacy concerns."
+In a statement Monday evening, the Republican said the Presidential Advisory Commission on Election Integrity's request raises privacy concerns.

 Last Friday, Reagan said Arizona would hand over voter data to a commission looking into allegations of voter fraud.
 However, the state planned to withhold voters' birth dates and Social Security numbers.